 Using the nylon scraper and metal spatula, remove as much buildup as possible from the racks and inside surfaces of the oven.
-When using the metal spatula, make sure you don’t scratch the enamel coating.
+If you’re using the metal spatula, make sure you don’t scratch the enamel coating.

 The more surface gunk and crusty bits you can remove now, the better the cleaning mixture will penetrate and soften the rest of the mess.

 2. Apply the Cleaning Mixture

 Mix approximately 2 Tablespoons Dawn dish soap, 1/4 cup of baking soda, and enough water to create a thick syrupy consistency.

 Remove the oven racks and place them in the bathtub on top of an old towel.
 Liberally paint both sides of each rack with the cleaning mixture and let them sit.

-Go back to the kitchen and paint the cleaning mixture over the interior surfaces of the oven, including the door and window glass.
+Go back to the kitchen and paint the cleaning mixture over the interior surfaces of the oven, including the oven door and window glass.
 Don’t forget the top of the oven.